 Torensluisbrug / Het Spinhuis

 Perhaps you’ve had a drink in the sun at Cafe Van Zuylen or cycled over the Torensluisbrug many times and never knew there is an old prison cell beneath your feet.
 This space has gone by the name Brug9 in the past and has hosted concerts and art exhibits.
 A few years ago UvA students squatted the empty space and used it for dinners, debates, pirate radio broadcasts and film nights.
 Check their website for the latest information.

 Make your way to Amsterdam Nieuw-West to discover a hidden place where you can get the freshest fruits around.
 How?
 Well you pick them yourself of course!
 Fruittuin van West grows all kinds of berries, cherries and apples and also has fresh chicken eggs that you can sometimes even gather yourself in the bushes.

 The island in the Ijmeer known as Pampus was built as part of the Defense Line of Amsterdam in the late 19th century.
 Now you can visit the abandoned fort and sometimes even have dinner and drinks there during their special events.
 You can reach the island by ferry from Muiden or Amsterdam.
-In the months of November and December you can enjoy Winterlicht, an evening of locally brewed beer from the island, dinner based on seasonal products around a fire, and exploring the island and fort at night.
+In the months of November and December you can enjoy Winterlicht, an evening of locally brewed beer from the island, dinner around a fire based on seasonal products, and explore the island and fort at night.
 So cool!

 In the summertime, check out Zomerlicht!